Mealybugs on Pink Princess Philodendron

 Space follow-up treatments about a week apart and expect to need three or four rounds before it's truly clear; if the infestation is severe and established, check the soil and roots too, since mealybugs can colonize root systems and an unpot-rinse-repot may be warranted.

-Track the pink-green transition zones on new leaves specifically during follow-up checks, since a small surviving cluster is easiest to miss there on this particular cultivar.
+Track the pink-green transition zones on new leaves specifically during follow-up checks, since a small surviving cluster is easiest to miss there on this particular cultivar, and if ants keep reappearing on the pot rim after treatment, that's a sign a residual colony is still active somewhere on the plant.

 Prevention